 Local Photo Guide is a local business run by Fred Preston in Jan Juc, near Torquay in Victoria, Australia.

-We offer a specialised service to people who want to learn how to use their camera hands-on.
+Fred offers a specialised service to people who want to learn how to use their camera hands-on.

 With the Surf Coast seascapes, landscapes and hinterland as an exceptional venue for photography you can join a small group of interested aspiring photographers (maximum of 8 in the group) and learn how to use your digital camera’s controls to get better shots (nearly) every time!